 Soil: Great drainage is essential for growing this plant because too much moisture for an extended period can cause root rot.
 Use commercial soil for succulents, or make your own well-draining mix.

-Temperature: When temperatures shift below 50 °F (10 °C), it is time to bring this plant inside.
+Temperature: When temperatures drop below 50 °F (10 °C), this plant should be brought inside.
 It tolerates heat fairly well but will not survive a hard frost.
 Aloe 'Lavender Star II' grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).

 Fertilizing: Although it generally does not require fertilizer, Aloe 'Lavender Star II' will benefit from extra nutrients.
 Use a water-soluble fertilizer diluted to half the recommended strength.